Michael8P/-Quantifying-the-compressibility-of-complex-networks/README.md

 -----------------
 undirected_script
-current scripted used to create output based on the dataset.
+current script used to create output based on the dataset.
 Need to change based on the dataset being used.
 ---------------
 Compressibility